structurizr/structurizr.github.io/onpremises/08-data-storage.md

 ### Azure Blob Storage

-This option is a work in progress.
+__Azure Blob Storage is a work in progress, and only available via [early access builds](/onpremises/early-access).__

-It doesn't support workspace branches or diagram reviews, and only supports authentication via an access key.
+- Authentication: access key only
+- Workspaces: yes
+- Reviews: no

 The basic steps to configure Azure Blob Storage are:

 - Create a container under your Azure storage account.